 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

 When we hear the phrase, ‘true friendship’, most of us immediately think of the beautiful platonic relationships in our lives.
-But true friendship can be found with the most unlikely beings – like our own mind.
+But true friendship can be found with the most unlikely beings – like our own minds.
 The questions below offer insight into the different kinds of true friendship and how, ultimately, we are our own best friend.